merwin-asm/Dark2Clean/README.md

 Visit tor sites with out using Tor.
 Connects the darkweb to the clearnet.

+You just have to open any browser type the url given by the program and `/the darkweb site.onion`

 - Option for both local and public Dark2Clean Service aka host the service on ngrok.

 #### Note